MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 4. set Paris as my "mid" point and the start of the Pilgrims path **"The Camino Francés"** (*or "French Way"*), <br/>
    The "French Way" is the easiest route and I don't think I can take a difficult route on my first try. <br/>

+Read more about The French Way or GR65
 **As the route is difficult enough as-is!** <br/>